rhysd/committia.vim/README.md

 Split the buffer to 3 windows; edit window, status window and diff window.
 You no longer need to repeat scroll and back to former position in order to see long commit diff.
-If the width of Vim window is too narrow (160 characters by default), committia opens normal commit buffer.
+If the width of Vim window is too narrow (160 characters by default), committia falls back to single column mode, which has 2 windows; edit window and diff window.

 For wide window: